 Expected Service Level Agreement (SLA) for each customer interaction type

-Each brand and each channel of your customer service has its specificities.
-So you will set up the right SLA outsourcing customer service for calls, emails, live chat, and social media moderation that best suit your customer’s expectations… and the penalties to apply when breaches of SLA occur.
+Each brand and each channel in your customer service has its own specifics.
+So you will set up the right SLA for outsourcing customer service for calls, emails, live chat, and social media moderation that best suit your customer’s expectations… and the penalties to apply when breaches of SLA occur.

 Let’s have a look at the commonly admitted SLA by customer service industry standards: